Optimizing MedTech Product Webpages for the Web AI Era

 Web SEO vs Web AI comparison table describing key differences

-Optimizing for Web AI: The E-E-T-A Framework for MedTech
+Optimizing for Web AI: The E-E-A-T Framework for MedTech

 When an HCP types your product name into an AI search engine, the primary goal of the system is to pull up the most relevant summary to answer “the why” behind their query.
 To do that successfully, the AI needs to collect enough comprehensive information about your product to fully grasp its clinical context, which is exactly why topical depth has become so critical.
 To provide this summary, the AI scans the entire digital landscape—including your own corporate website, medical publication networks that mention your product like TCTMD, EuroIntervention, NEJM to name a few, and an enormous database of social channels ranging from your official company handles and employee advocacy posts to YouTube videos and individual KOL accounts sharing cases or conference data.